 The Bottom Line

 - If you need help with healthcare budgeting or with any financial planning issues, consider working with a financial advisor.
 Finding a financial advisor doesn’t have to be hard.
-SmartAsset’s free tool connects you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors, get started now.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Another important thing to think about is life insurance.
 Use SmartAsset’s free life insurance calculator to see how much you need so you can make any adjustments you need to.